 The Company analyzed the impact of the changes to the accounting guidance and concluded that it should consolidate Funding.
 The Company concluded it should consolidate this VIE because the Company maintains significant decision-making rights and receives all the benefits or is required to absorb all the losses of Funding.
 Accordingly, effective January 1, 2010, the Company consolidated its QSPE.
 Using the carrying amounts of the assets and liabilities of the QSPE as prescribed by the accounting guidance and any corresponding elimination of activity between the QSPE and the Company resulting from the consolidation on January 1, 2010, the Company recorded a \$218 million increase in total assets, a \$218 million increase in total liabilities and non-cash financing activities of \$218 million.
 Beginning January 1, 2010, the Company's consolidated balance sheet and statement of income no longer reflect activity related to its retained residual interest in eligible accounts receivable sold to Funding, but instead reflect the activity related to its securitized accounts receivable and the corresponding securitized debt, including interest income, fees generated from late payments, provision for losses on accounts receivable and interest expense.
-Interest expense and the provision for losses on accounts receivable associated with the securitized accounts receivable are no longer included as a deduction from revenues, net in the consolidated statement of income, resulting in an increase of \$21.4 million of revenues, net in the nine month period ended September 30, 2010 compared to the same period in 2009.
+Interest expense and the provision for losses on accounts receivable as a deduction from revenues, net in the consolidated statement of income, resulting in an increase of \$9.2 million of revenues, net in the quarter ended March 31, 2010 compared to the same quarter in 2009.
 The cash flows from borrowings and repayments, associated with the securitized debt, are now presented as cash flows from financing activities.
-The
+The Company's consolidated statement of income for the quarter ended March 31, 2009 and its balance sheet as of December 31, 2009 have not been retrospectively adjusted to reflect the adoption of this accounting guidance.
+Therefore, current period results and balances will not be comparable to prior period amounts, particularly with regard to accounts receivable, the